Angeria Paris VanMicheals: Career

 Angeria Paris VanMicheals is a drag queen who has described her style as "pageant, glamorous, and country".
 Joseph S. Pete of The Times of Northwest Indiana called her "the epitome of southern charm, high glamour, and Atlanta drag pageantry at its absolute finest".

 In 2015, she began competing in drag pageants, eventually being crowned Black America Jr. Miss in 2019.

 Angeria Paris VanMicheals competed on the fourteenth season of RuPaul's Drag Race, during which she had a "budding on-screen romance" with fellow contestant Lady Camden.
-She won two challenges, including one with the runway theme "Night of a Thousand Jennifer Lopez's".
+She won two challenges, including one with the runway theme "Night of 1,000 J. Los".
 Angeria Paris VanMicheals reportedly wrote her talent show song in one day.
 She impersonated former Drag Race contestant Tammie Brown for the Snatch Game challenge.
-Screen Rants Cailyn Szelinski included impersonation in a list of the show's ten "weirdest" Snatch Game performances.
+Screen Rants Cailyn Szelinski included her impersonation in a list of the show's ten "weirdest" Snatch Game performances.
 Luke Gardner of The Georgia Voice included her appearance on the show in a list of "10 Events That Impacted LGBTQ Atlanta in 2022".

 Angeria Paris VanMicheals released her debut single "Call Me Angie" in June 2022.
 In 2024, she was announced as one of eight former Drag Race contestants participating in Painting with Raven, a spin-off of the WOW Presents Plus series Painted with Raven.

 On April 23, 2024, Angeria Paris VanMicheals was announced as one of the eight contestants competing on the ninth season of RuPaul's Drag Race All Stars.
 She subsequently won the season.

+In 2025, Angeria Paris VanMicheals served as an executive producer for the documentary Cashing Out, focused around the boom of viatical settlements during the AIDS crisis.
+The documentary was shortlisted for the Academy Award for Best Documentary Short Film, but ultimately did not receive a nomination.